Excerpted from the Nicaragua Career Guide

 Professionals are usually addressed by their titles.
 Thus, terms like licentiate, engineer, doctor and architect normally precede the individual’s name.
 Although relationships between managers and workers used to be rather distant, over the past few years they have become closer.

-If You Want To Act Like a Local
+Acting Like a Local

 - Bartering is very common in Nicaragua.